-If you are a family that likes varying degrees of doneness (from medium rare to well), this recipe isn’t for you, and we recommend you grill your tri tip.
+If you are a family that likes varying degrees of doneness (from medium rare to well), this recipe isn’t for you, and I recommend you grill your tri tip.
 But, if you are a family that prefers your beef juicy and tender, the sous vide is the best way to go.

 What is a Sous Vide Tri Tip?